 Applicants must have completed a doctoral training program with an MD or PhD, and must be citizens or non-citizen nationals of the United States, or must have been lawfully admitted to the United States for permanent residence.
 A two-year commitment to the program is required.

 Interested individuals should submit a one-page statement of research interests, curriculum vitae, and two letters of recommendation in one .pdf file.

 Individuals from underrepresented racial and ethnic groups are encouraged to apply.

-Accepting applications for positions beginning prior to July 1, 2017 or beyond.
-Rolling deadlines will be in place for positions starting thereafter.
-Trainees intending to complete PhD in upcoming academic year are welcome to apply as start date for postdoctoral trainee appointment is flexible.
+Trainees intending to complete a PhD in the upcoming academic year are welcome to apply as the start date for postdoctoral trainee appointment is flexible.

 Criteria for Acceptance

 Applicants to the program will be reviewed and accepted based on past experience, interest in pursuing a voice-related research career, and quality of recommendations.
 One post-doctoral fellow will be accepted to the program annually.